 Qalqilya is a feature-length documentary film about Sajed, a visionary skater determined to build a club for the “X-Games,” an avant-garde group of misfits from Qalqilya, Palestine.
 Living in a conservative city surrounded by a wall and struggling to bring his community out of the margins, Sajed realizes he may have to risk everything in order to keep his dream alive.

-After three years following the X-Games, embedding into their community, building a skate ramp and filming their story, we are now in the editing room.
-Our goal is to produce a rough-cut by the end of 2016.
+After several years following the X-Games, embedding into their community, building a skate ramp and filming their story, we are now in the editing room.
+Our goal is to produce a rough-cut this Spring.
 But in order to get there and release the film in 2017 we need your help.

 We have many ways for you to get involved.